Classic Enterprise Architecture Domains

 Best practice security architecture follows SABSA to balance the need to protect against the drive to succeed.
 Security architecture is also pervasive.
 Every domain, every element, and every decision must be considered in terms of risk and security.

 Information systems architecture is part of TOGAF.
 It encompasses all application and data architecture.
 A broader view of information technology architecture extends the domain to include infrastructure and other technology.

 Do not get wrapped into a long-semantic discussion between information architecture and data architecture.
 Best practice will align information analysis with business architecture and data architecture with IT issues.
 A solid data architecture provides the most important constraints on your application architecture.

 Best practice application architecture will focus on critical constraints about your software and integration.
-Specify whether your organization should use commercial software, large suites, or custom development to support different business activities.
+It will specify whether your organization should use SaaS, commercial software, large suites or specialist software, or undertake custom development.
+The application choices support different business activities.
 The selection is driven by your business architecture.
 As well, system boundaries and integration standards are critical.
 Without these top-level constraints, detail inside an application is of little practical value.

 TOGAF refers to a technology architecture domain.
 Other refer to infrastructure architecture.
 Do not get tied into a long semantic discussion.